argusro/Wearable_Datalogger/README.md

 <h2>Observations</h2>

-<p>In case of indoor testing, an external GPS antenna can be used.</p>
+<p>In case of indoor testing, an external GPS antenna can be used.
-<p>Battery should be a single cell Li-ion, for example 303035, 3.7V 300mAh.</p>
+<br>Battery should be a single cell Li-ion, for example 303035, 3.7V 300mAh.</p>

 <h2>Future Work</h2>
 <ul>